 (I first wrote this in January 2015 and came across it today.
-The words and intentions I shared feel even more powerful now as I am about to turn 63.
+The words and intentions I shared feel even more powerful now.
 It’s time to re-commit and share them again.)

 There are a lot of goals and resolutions set at this time of year about what we want to do or accomplish.
 While I am playing with some of the doing stuff, I felt more called to look at how I want to be and show up in this world.
 Continue reading